Mráz Skaut

-The Mráz M-2 Skaut was a Czechoslovakian wooden two-seat, single engine, low wing sports aircraft of the late 1940s.
+The Mráz M-2 Skaut was a Czechoslovak wooden two-seat, single engine, low wing sports aircraft of the late 1940s.
 In 2005 the design was revisited, resulting in the metal framed, modernised Scout which first flew in 2009 with plans for production and first deliveries in 2011.

 Design and development

 The Czechoslovak aircraft factory Mráz introduced several new sport aircraft after World War II.
 One of them was the M-2 Skaut, designed by Zdeněk Rublič, who later designed the Aero L-29 Delfín trainer jet.
 His aim was to design an easily flyable and reliable aircraft for basic club pilot training, with moderate operating costs and requiring little maintenance.
 To simplify production, the wing and tail from his earlier, successful M-1C Sokol design was used.
 The prototype, first flown in mid-1948, showed that the Skaut was a stable and safe aircraft, pleasantly controllable and with a good field of view.
 These characteristics together with a side-by-side cockpit and a tricycle landing gear made it a promising civil trainer aircraft.
 However, the new communist government nationalised the Mráz factory and directed it to produce military aircraft, so only the prototype Skaut was completed in the 20th century.